• Skip to primary navigation

 Instructions

-• To clean the strawberries, use a damp paper to wipe each one off.
-Remove the stems and cut each one in half, lengthwise.
+• Prepare the strawberries.
+Rinse and dry the strawberries.
+Then remove the stems and cut each one in half, lengthwise.

 Keywords good for summer bbq, kebabs with fruit